HART for Government

 • Public transit

 Using these metrics, the Land Assessment Tool provides communities with a ranked list of plots that are best suited for housing development.
 At present, it is difficult to know who owns what land, including non-profit landowners such as churches who may have a social mission for more non-profit and affordable housing.
 We have discussed with the CMHC the advantages of publicly owned assessment and transparent systems, like in BC, over privately-owned systems that do not make ownership data available.
+If you’d like a land assessment in your community, please get in touch!

 Create a best-practice acquisitions strategy for your community